 Cycling: 34 miles, Elevation gain/loss: +1,601'/-739'; Hiking (optional): 2.6 miles; Van transfer 1.5 hours

 After breakfast we cycle to Kodachrome Basin State Park.
 This area might boast the name of a popular Paul Simon song, but the real story behind the naming of Kodachrome has more to do with a 1948 National Geographic Society expedition whose members related the area to the color film because of the multi-hued sandstone layers on display here.
+Today’s ride is a sweet downhill losing 2,415’ of elevation with only a few hundred feet of climbing to end the ride!
 After biking and some optional hiking among the dramatic sedimentary pipes, we head back to camp and muse over the day's adventures.
+Riders can choose to add 25 miles and 2,415’ of climbing to the day by cycling back to camp the way we came.
 All meals included.

 Today is full of options to explore the maze of canyons and towering sandstone spires comprising legendary Bryce Canyon National Park including Queen’s Garden or Wall Street trails.
 We begin at the Visitor Center and set out first on a hilly ride to Rainbow Point where we gaze down thousands of feet and hundreds of miles across the aptly named Grand Staircase.
 Returning to the Visitor Center via bike we may take another optional short hike from Sunset Point around Navajo Loop.
 A brief transfer delivers us back to camp.
 Breakfast, lunch and dinner included.